Enjoy 24 Attractions in London through My Lens

 The huge Westminster Abbey.

-See the burial sites of over 3000 Royals, scientists, poets and more in this huge Abbey.
+See the burial sites of over 3000 royals, scientists, poets, and more in this huge monastery.

 Westminster Abbey